 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population.
-Beginning with the 2003 data, the National Health Interview Survey (NHIS) transitioned to weights derived from the 2000 census.
+Beginning with the 2012 data, the National Health Interview Survey transitioned to weights derived from the 2010 census.
+For 2003-2011 data, weights were derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
+For 1997-1999 data, weights were derived from the 1990 census.
 See Technical Notes for more details.
-The AIDS Knowledge and Attitudes section of NHIS was dropped in 2011; only the HIV testing question was retained, and it was moved to the Adult Access to Health Care and Utilization section of the Sample Adult questionnaire.
+The AIDS Knowledge and Attitudes section of the NHIS was dropped in 2011; only the HIV testing question was retained, and it was moved to the Adult Access to Health Care and Utilization section of the Sample Adult questionnaire.
 Differences observed in estimates based on the 2010 and earlier NHIS and the 2011 and later NHIS may be partially attributable to this change in placement of the HIV testing question on the NHIS questionnaire.

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-March 2012, Sample Adult Core component.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, 1997-September 2012, Sample Adult Core component.